 The runtime simulation engine operates within the broader platform architecture that defines how simulation systems are structured and applied.

-The engine maintains an internal representation of system state throughout execution.
+RuntimePhysics™ maintains a persistent internal representation of operational state throughout execution.

 Despite supporting live input changes and concurrent contexts, the engine is designed for deterministic behavior.
 Given the same state and inputs, execution follows the same path.